PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/PerformedChart.md

 4. Stretch
 	- Paths with the least aggressive stretch are preferred.
 Wider stretch is considered more aggressive.
 See [Stretch Distance](#stretch-distance) below for configuring or disabling this check
 5. Facing
 	- Paths which exceed desired bounds for facing the body inward or outward are preferred less.
-See [Facing](#facing) below for configuring or disabling this check.
+See [Facing Controls](FacingControls.md) for configuring or disabling this check.
 6. Individual Step Travel Distance
 	- Paths with lower individual step distances are preferred.
 See [Travel Distance](#travel-distance) below for configuring or disabling this check.
 7. Individual Step Travel Speed
 	- Paths with lower individual step speeds are preferred.
 See [Travel Speed](#travel-speed) below for configuring or disabling this check.
 8. Lateral Movement Speed
 	- Paths with the least aggressive lateral movement are preferred.
-See [Lateral Tightening](#lateral-tightening) below for configuring or disabling this check.
+See [Lateral Tightening](LateralTighteningControls.md) for configuring or disabling this check.
 9. Frequent Transitions
 	- Paths which result in transitions more frequently than desired are penalized.
-See [Transition Controls](./TransitionContols.md).
+See [Transition Controls](TransitionContols.md) for configuring or disabling this check.
 10. Infrequent Transitions
 	- Paths which result in transitions less frequently than desired are penalized.
-See [Transition Controls](./TransitionContols.md).
+See [Transition Controls](TransitionContols.md) for configuring or disabling this check.
 11. Arrow Distribution
 	- Paths which more closely match the desired arrow distribution are preferred.
 See [Arrow Weights](#arrow-weights) below for configuring this behavior.